illian-g/Agentic-intelligence-E-I-network-on-silicon-neurons-DYNAP_SE2-/doc/source/contents/tutorial1.rst

 Below is an example of how to set up the FPGA spike generators :class:`Dynapse1FpgaSpikeGen <Dynapse1FpgaSpikeGen>` using :func:`set_fpga_spike_gen
 <dynapse1utils.set_fpga_spike_gen>`.
 Here, we use spike generator No.15 on the FPGA to
-generate 400 spikes in 2 second with constant inter-spike interval.
+generate 400 spikes in 2 seconds with a constant inter-spike interval.

 .. code-block::